-Move Over BYND: Air-Based Meat Is A Real Thing
+Move Over Beyond Meat: Air-Based Meat Is A Real Thing

 However, true meat lovers who aren't persuaded by plant-based alternatives like Beyond Meat Inc (NASDAQ: BYND) are unlikely to adapt a diet which relies on air.

-What's Next
+What's Next For Air-Based Food

 Air Protein's food products are unlikely to reach the grocery shelf any time soon as the company continues to work on fine-tuning potential consumer products, according to Cnet.